AlexSkrypnyk/drupal_circleci_destination/README.md

 the `SYMFONY_DEPRECATIONS_HELPER` environment variable in the `phpunit.xml`.
 See https://www.drupal.org/node/3285162 for more details.

-Note that the CI configuration has jobs that run the unstable `canaary` versions of Drupal which may have different deprecations.
+Note that the CI configuration has jobs that run the unstable `canary` versions of Drupal which may have different deprecations.
 These versions have the `SYMFONY_DEPRECATIONS_HELPER` environment variable set to `disable` to ignore deprecation errors.
 You may want to adjust this Ci configuration for your